KestrelComputer/gpia3/README.md

 **NOTE**: The BERI model defines a *thread ID* field to start at bit 8, and extend for a suitable number of bits appropriate for your ASIC or FPGA application.
 The GPIA-III only supports a single hardware thread.
 However, you can still use the GPIA-III with multiple hardware threads by simply routing specific IRQs to specific cores.

+## Notes on BERI Interrupt Controller Backward Compatibility

+Upon start-up or reset,
+all pins are configured as inputs, all interrupts are disabled, and all polarities are set to active-high.
+Provided no `P` or `D` configuration bits are changed, this should retain full backward compatibility with the BERI interrupt controller model.

+For compatibility with system software, you should configure the GPIA-III so that register window 1 appears immediately ahead of window 0.
+This will provide a compatible register layout as viewed by system software.